 If you’re not sure, do NOT buy it – no matter how amazing the Killer Offer is.
 Don’t be surprised if in 6 months’ time THAT killer offer is STILL there (That “never again will it be done” offer is still being offered!).
 Besides, if the product you really really have to have is not for sale anymore, then it can’t be that good anyway.
 Can it?

 2. WHOSE ADVICE SHOULD YOU TAKE

 However, if you are to survive Covid-19, you should be ramping up your marketing even as your cashflow is suffering.
 The biggest mistake you will make is to put your marketing strategies on hold.
 That will be like cutting off the lifeline to your business.
-In fact, right now, I’m spending more time on marketing my services than ever before.
+In fact, during the pandemic, I spent more time on marketing my services than ever before.

 Just one reminder for everyone – marketing today should include both digital AND analogue marketing.
 Many of the tried and tested marketing strategies still work.
 Analogue marketing is still alive and kicking.
 You must continue to work both together if you are to exponentially grow your business.